c42f/displaz/README.rst

 ============================================
-displaz - A viewer for geographic LiDAR data
+displaz - A viewer for geospatial LiDAR data
 ============================================

 **displaz** is a cross platform viewer application for displaying LiDAR point